MonoGame/MonoGame.Samples/FuelCell/Documentation/9-It-is-all-about-the-input.md

 Now the first thing you will notice is the [Interface](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/interface) declaration, interfaces are a very powerful way of declaring exactly what your class can do and what operations it can perform.
 What interfaces also allow, is you to implement very different concrete classes (implementations) of functionality that can be "swapped in" without changing the rest of the code in your project.

-The reason we are using it here, is so that we can define, up front, several methods that our "Input" will provide, and then a specific class that will perform those operations.
+The reason we are using it here is so that we can define, upfront, several methods that our "Input" will provide, and then a specific class that will perform those operations.
 If later on we want to change HOW we implement that input without changing our game, we can just swap in another class with minimal changes (one line in fact).

 >[!TIP]
 > [Interfaces](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/interface) are a powerful tool in any game development and I would recommend reading up on them if you are unfamiliar with how they are used.
 The most common use is building different "attack" classes for different characters,  one "Attack" action can have completely different abilities depending on the weapon the character is wielding, and using interfaces means you can swap out which class is DOING the attack based on which weapon the character currently has assigned.